arthur-jacquin/edit/philosophy.md

 your workflow.
 If not, one of the editor listed at the top of this file might better suits you ;)

-### Does not support every terminals
+### No support for every terminal

-Even if `edit` has no dependencies, it won't run everywhere, as the default terminal drawing library (termbox[^2]) does not support all terminals.
+Even if edit has no dependencies, it won't run everywhere, as the terminal drawing library (termbox[^2]) does not support all terminals.
 For example, it won't run on Windows, unless you use WSL or a similar solution.

 [^2]: [termbox2](https://github.com/termbox/termbox2)

-All the interaction between `edit` and its environment happens through `termbox.h`.
+All the interaction between edit and its environment happens through `termbox.h`.
 Therefore if you want to embed the editor in your own (GPLv3) software, make it work on Windows, or build a Graphical User Interface, all you have to do is to replace `termbox.h` with a file adapted to your targetted